-Today the Oklahoma Youth Expo is recognized as the largest youth event in the state of Oklahoma.
-In 2012 OYE recorded record-breaking attendance with over 7,000 exhibitors.
-The livestock show brings exhibitors, educators, and families from all of Oklahoma's 77 counties.
+Today, the Oklahoma Youth Expo is recognized as the largest youth event in the state of Oklahoma.
+The livestock show brings over 7,000 exhibitors along with their educators and families from all of Oklahoma's 77 counties.
 Over the course of the ten-day event, OYE has a $24 million impact on Oklahoma City.

 Robert A. Funk is chairman of the board and chief executive officer of Express Employment Professionals.
 Prior to founding Express, Funk gained extensive experience with Acme Personnel Services, beginning as a personnel consultant and then rising to first vice president.